vron/compute/README.md

 # Get started
 Due to the complicated dependices the tool is easiest to use through docker.
-Put your compute shader (e.g. kernel.comp) in a folder and inside that folder issue:
+Put your compute shader (e.g. kernel.comp) in a folder named "data" and from its parent folder issue:

-    docker run vron/compute kernel.comp
+    docker run -v $(pwd)/data:/data vron/compute

 If your shader is supported it should create the following files for you: